Vidalia Onion & Beefsteak Tomato Tart

 Roll the tart dough out to a ¼” thickness, gently press into the tart pan making sure not to stretch the dough.
 Cover with parchment paper and fill with pie weights or dry beans.

-Lower the oven temperature to 350 degrees and bake twenty minutes.
+Lower the oven temperature to 350 degrees and bake for 20 minutes.
 Remove the paper and weights and bake another 15 minutes, cool.

 - 5 large Vidalia Onions, sliced thin